Beat a Foremost Signature Total-Loss Lowball in New Jersey

-New Jersey drivers using Auto ACV against Foremost Signature recover an average of +$3,260.
-Foremost Signature typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+New Jersey drivers using Auto ACV against Foremost Signature recover an average of +$5,300.
+Foremost Signature opens with Mitchell WorkCenter Total Loss at 5–9 days — that first offer is the negotiation anchor, not the ceiling.

 How Foremost Signature undervalues claims